A Gersten complex on real schemes: Scheiderer's theorems revisited

-In the rest of this section we study the \emph{Cousin complex}.
-Let $X$ be a regular scheme.
-For any point $x\in X$, denote by $\omega_{x/X}$ the inverse of the determinant of the normal bundle of the regular closed immersion $x\to\operatorname{Spec}(\mathcal{O}_{X,x})$.
-The following lemma is a variant of \cite[Corollary 2.2]{Sch1}: \begin{lemma} Let $X$ be an excellent regular scheme, let $U$ be an open constructible subset of $X_r$ and let $\mathcal{F}$ be a locally constant constructible sheaf on $U$.
-Then there is a canonical complex of abelian groups
+In this section we study the \emph{Cousin complex}.
+The following lemma is a variant of \cite[Corollary 2.2]{Sch1}, based on the style of \cite[4.2]{BO}: \begin{lemma} Let $X$ be an excellent regular scheme, let $U$ be an open constructible subset of $X_r$ and let $\mathcal{F}$ be a locally constant constructible sheaf on $U$.
+Then there is a complex of abelian groups called the \textbf{Cousin complex}, denoted as $Cous(U,\mathcal{F})$

-natural in $U$ and $\mathcal{F}$, whose $q$-th coohmology group is canonically isomorphic to $H^q(U,\mathcal{F})$ for all $q\geqslant0$.This complex shall be denoted by $C'(U, \Z(L))$. \end{lemma} \proof The proof is very similar to \cite[Corollary 2.2]{Sch1}: we have the coniveau spectral sequence
+natural in $U$ and $\mathcal{F}$, whose $q$-th coohmology group is canonically isomorphic to $H^q(U,\mathcal{F})$ for all $q\geqslant0$. \end{lemma} \proof The proof is very similar to \cite[Corollary 2.2]{Sch1}: we have the coniveau spectral sequence

 By absolute purity (Theorem~\ref{thm:abspur}), for any $x\in X^{(p)}\cap U$ there is a canonical isomorphism $H^{p}_{x_r}(U,\mathcal{F})\simeq H^{0}_{}(x_r\cap U,\mathcal{F}(\omega_{x/X}))$, and $H^{n}_{x_r}(U,\mathcal{F})=0$ if $n\neq p$.
 Consequently the spectral sequence~\eqref{eq:coniveauss} degenerates at $E_2$, and its $E_1$-page is concentrated on the line $q=0$, which gives rise to the complex~\eqref{eq:Sch2.2}. \endproof